Open to the Public

 Situated at the southwest tip of the Cape May peninsula, the South Cape May Meadows Nature Preserve includes more than 200 acres of critical habitat in the globally renowned birding hot-spot of Cape May, New Jersey.
 The peninsula acts as a funnel for birds migrating along the Atlantic Flyway.
 The land protected here provides foraging and resting habitat for birds before they cross the Delaware Bay.

-The nature preserve is replete with dunes, freshwater wetlands, meadows, ponds, and a full mile of protected beach.
+The nature preserve is replete with dunes, freshwater wetlands, meadows, ponds and a full mile of protected beach.
 The trail system provides visitors with wildlife viewing opportunities in both a freshwater wetland and on an undeveloped beach, a rarity on the heavily developed Jersey shoreline.
-An estimated 300,000 visitors enjoy the preserve’s natural beauty each year.
+An estimated 90,000 visitors enjoy the preserve’s natural beauty each year.

 Location: West Cape May Borough, Lower Township, Cape May County

 What to See

 No longer dominated by Phragmites, the freshwater wetland plant community is dominated by rose mallow and cattails.
 Along the trails and throughout the meadow, visitors can enjoy a variety of grasses, rushes and sedges along with wildflowers like marsh pink, blue mist flower and purple boneset.
 The beachfront supports a diverse shore plant community including seaside goldenrod, beach heather, sea rocket and several varieties of primrose.

 The nature preserve’s beachfront is a critical nesting site for federally threatened piping plovers and state threatened least terns, along with American Oystercatchers, a special species of concern.